adrybakov/rad-tools/docs/source/user-guide/module/crystal/lattice.rst

 Path in reciprocal space and k points for plotting and calculation are implemented in a separate class :py:class:`.Kpoints`.
 It is expected to be accessed through the :py:attr:`.Lattice.kpoints` attribute.
-Note that it is store in the lattice itself, so the you can work with kpoints through the lattice instance or through the kpoints instance:
+Note that you can work with kpoints from the instance of the :py:class:`.Lattice`, since the instance of the :py:class:`.Kpoints` class is created when the property is accessed for the first time and stored internally for the future:

 .. doctest::

-    >>> from radtools import Lattice
     >>> lattice = Lattice(1, 1, 1, 90, 90, 90)
     >>> lattice.kpoints.add_hs_point("CP", [0.5, 0.5, 0.5], label="Custom label")
     >>> lattice.kpoints.path = "G-X|M-CP-X"